The AirPods Pro are at their lowest price for Cyber Monday

-Black Friday may be over, but Cyber Monday is officially here and we're still seeing notable discounts on Select reader favorites, including Apple’s AirPods Pro.
+Cyber Monday is coming to a close but we're still seeing notable discounts on Select reader favorites, including Apple’s AirPods Pro.
 The second (and newest) iteration of these expert-recommended earbuds are at their lowest price ever, according to price tracker CamelCamelCamel.
 The first-generation AirPods Pro were a Black Friday 2021 bestseller.
 Discounted from $249 to $199, this deal — as well as other Cyber Monday sales — can be found across major retailers such as Target, Amazon and Best Buy.
 Whether you’re shopping for yourself or searching for a gift for your favorite college student or music lover, now might be the ideal time to snag a pair.

 SKIP AHEAD Best Cyber Monday 2022 Apple sales